 With the Star Personal Loan from Bank of India, you can get both unsecured and secured loans.
 The minimum amount you can borrow is Rs.10,000 in urban and metro centres, and any amount in semi-urban and rural centres.
 The unsecured personal loan comes with an upper limit of Rs.5 lakh, while by providing a collateral security will allow you to take loans of up to Rs.10 lakh.
 The assets you can provide as security include mortgage of an owned house or commercial property, hypothecation of items bought with the loan, gold coins or ornaments, Bonds, LIC policies, National Savings Certificate and Indira Vikas Patrika.

 ICICI Bank personal loan comes with quick approval and disbursement within 3 working days.
 The loan is unsecured in nature, and can be repaid in periods of 1 to 5 years.
 The maximum loan amount is Rs.20 lakh.
 You can also take an All Safe insurance on your loan to protect your family from liability in case you die before the loan is closed.
 The bank charges a processing fee of up to 2.25% of the loan amount in addition to service tax.
-The interest rate for ICICI Bank personal loans ranges from 11.59% to 22% p.a., depending on the company you work in, your salary, and the loan amount.
+The interest rate for ICICI Bank personal loans starts from 11.25% onwards, depending on the company you work in, your salary, and the loan amount.
 You can negotiate a good rate if your credit score is high, and you’ve had an account in the bank for several years.

 Bajaj Finserv is an NBFC, and the key benefit of getting a loan from an NBFC is instant approval and higher loan amount.
 You can borrow up to Rs.25 lakh, and repay it in 2 to 5 years.
-You have to pay a processing fee of 2.25% to 3% of the loan amount, and interest rates start from 11.99%.
+You have to pay a processing fee of 4.13% of the loan amount, and interest rates start from 12.99%.

 One thing to remember about personal loans is that most banks and NBFCs charge pre-payment fees if you want to pay off your loan partially or fully.
 This fee may be up to 4% of the outstanding amount.
 Check with your bank about foreclosure charges before taking the loan.